boluwatifee4/web3ExpressApi/README.md

-# express-vercel
+# MoralisWeb3Express Api

-Deploy express js to vercel.
+This express app gets and make API calls from Moralis sdk.